Bellangelo/Test-the-Cloud/README.md

 # Test-the-Cloud
-Test library to test and validate your cloud infrastracture
+A PHPUnit extension for testing your cloud infrastructure.